-Longest-serving member of the Presidium: Petra Pau
+Longest-serving Vice-President: Petra Pau

-© German Bundestag/Neumann
+© German Bundestag/Stella von Saldern

-Deputy Chairwoman of The Left Party parliamentary group
+Deputy chairwoman of the Left Party parliamentary group

 Petra Pau was born in Berlin on 9 August 1963.
 After completing General Polytechnic School she worked as head of a school Pioneer group and qualified to teach German and art.
 She joined the Socialist Unity Party of Germany (SED) in 1983, from which emerged the Party of Democratic Socialism (PDS) in 1990 and, subsequently, the Left Party PDS.
 She worked as a teacher and head of a school Pioneer group until 1985.
 Pau subsequently studied at the SED’s higher-education institute, graduating in social science in 1988.

-She was a Member of the Berlin House of Representatives for the PDS from 1995 to 1998.
+She was a Member of Berlin House of Representatives for the PDS from 1995 to 1998.
 In 1998 she was directly elected to the Bundestag to represent the Berlin-Mitte/Prenzlauer Berg constituency.
 Pau served as deputy chairwoman of the PDS parliamentary group from 2000 to 2002.
-In the 2002-2005 electoral term, when the PDS did not have a parliamentary group in the Bundestag after failing to achieve the five per cent of the vote required for representation, she was again directly elected and sat as an independent Member.
+In the 2002-2005 electoral term, when the PDS did not have a parliamentary group in the Bundestag after failing to achieve the five per cent of the vote required for representation, she was again directly elected and sat as an unattached Member.
 Since October 2005 she has again served as deputy chairwoman of the parliamentary group with responsibility for the areas of civil rights and democracy.

 Re-appraisal of the GDR past